Skip to main content

 The map is for people who want to build on land affected by stormwater flows in 1 in 100 year storm events.
 Building on land needs a permit, so the map will go into the planning scheme.
 This is so Council and land developers can ensure that new development considers stormwater flows.
 The map also helps Council to identify areas for drainage improvements.

-Council's updated stormwater map is shown in orange.
+Council's updated stormwater map is shown in blue.

 To navigate the display: